-TM.3D Access for heavy vehicles to the proposed May Road site during construction shall be via a one way system utilising the proposed Roma Road access and an additional access direct from May Road via land at 105 and 105A - 109A May Road legally described as Lot 2 DP 116924 and Lot 1 DP 58697, subject to agreement with the owner of that land and to any other approvals required from Auckland Transport for works within the road corridor.
-The proposed direction for the one way system, and the design of the access roads and vehicle crossings, shall be set out in the Traffic Management Plan and Outline Plan of Works for the site submitted in accordance with Conditions DC.5, DC.7, TM.1 and TM.2.
+TM.9 Access for all vehicles to the May Road site during construction shall be via a one way system entering from the Roma Road access and exiting from an additional access directly to May Road via land at 105 and 105A - 109A May Road legally described as Lot 2 DP 116924 and Lot 1 DP 58697.
+The design of the access roads and vehicle crossings, shall be set out in the Traffic Management Plan and Outline Plan of Works for the site submitted in accordance with Conditions DC.7, DC.9, TM.1 and TM.2.